krzysztofj1234567890/computer-science-basics-tutorials/java/java_multithreaded.md

 Someone interrupted your thread.
 That someone is probably eager to cancel the operation, terminate the program gracefully, or whatever.
 You should be polite to that someone and return from your method without further ado.

+Interruption is a polite request:
+- A thread is never forcefully stopped by another thread
+- It only receives a signal (the interrupted status flag is set)

 ##### Solution 1
 The best solution here is to let the InterruptedException propagate through the method call stack, by appending each relevant method signature with the throws InterruptedException statement.
-This might seem like an easy cop out solution at first glance, but it is, in fact, the correct solution.
+This might seem like an easy cop-out solution at first glance, but it is, in fact, the correct solution.

 ##### Solution 2